bensu/ring-edn/README.markdown

       (wrap-edn-params {:readers {'my-app/uri #'my-app.uri/read-uri}})))
 ```

-Other options besides `:readers` can be passed to
+Other options besides `:readers` can be passed to `wrap-edn-params`
-`clojure.edn/read-string` as defined
+which are forward to `clojure.edn/read-string` as defined
 [here](https://clojure.github.io/clojure/clojure.edn-api.html).